 Clinically Relevant Bottom Line:

 RRPs are sensitive and expensive tests that may provide the family and provider with an aetiology for an ILI, but the results do not often impact clinical care.
-Personally, I would stick with the more cost-effective rapid influenza test during flu season for a result you might actually act on.
+Personally, I would stick with the more cost-effective rapid influenza test during flu season for a result you might act on.

 Reviewed by: Dennis Ren